docsforadobe/after-effects-scripting-guide/docs/other/fontsobject.rst

 ``app.fonts.fontServerRevision``

 .. note::
-   This functionality was added in After Effects (Beta) 24.0 and subject to change while it remains in Beta.
+   This functionality was added in After Effects 24.2.

 **Description**